janderland/janderland/posts/fql.md

    perfectly model SQL semantics, but does provide type safety.

-FQL leans towards option #2 by providing a Go API which is structurally equivalent to the query language, allowing FQL semantics to be modeled in the host language's type system.
+KVQ leans towards option #2 by providing a Go API which is structurally equivalent to the query language, allowing KVQ semantics to be modeled in the host language's type system.

 This Go API may also be viewed as an FDB layer which unifies